-- (1) The blowout prevention equipment shall be tested in the manner and at the times set out in Subsections (2), (3), (4), (5) and (6) in the event that a test indicates that the equipment is not operating correctly, the equipment shall be made serviceable before operations are recommenced. - (2) The ram type preventers, the annular preventer, the choke and kill lines and valves, the choke manifold and the kelly cock shall be pressure tested on installation and following the setting of each string of casing in the wellhead, prior to drilling out or commencing completion operations or at any time any part of the BOP stack has been altered in any way that compromises the pressure integrity results of the preceding test. - (3) A test under Subsection (2) is to be conducted using water and to pressure consistent with the rating of the equipment, the recommendations of the manufacturer and the casing installed in the well, and the results of any such test shall be reported in the daily report and entered on the tour report. - (4) Under normal operating conditions, at least once every two weeks, the blowout preventers and choke manifold shall be pressure tested and the results shall be recorded in the daily report and on the tour report. - (5) Where well conditions preclude the safe testing of the BOP stack and manifold, the pressure test may be postponed until normal operating conditions are regained, at which time the test shall be immediately carried out and the reasons for the postponement shall be entered into the daily report and the tour report on the day the test was originally due. - (6) The blowout preventers are to be inspected or checked on a daily basis and the rams operated as required to ensure functional competence and such function tests shall be recorded in the daily report and the tour report. - (7) Every closing of the blowout preventer system and the reasons for the closing shall be included in the daily report and the tour report.
+- (1) The blowout prevention equipment shall be tested in the manner and at the times set out in Subsections (2), (3), (4), (5) and (6) in the event that a test indicates that the equipment is not operating correctly, the equipment shall be made serviceable before operations are recommenced. - (2) The ram type preventers, the annular preventer, the choke and kill lines and valves, the choke manifold and the kelly cock shall be pressure tested on installation and following the setting of each string of casing in the wellhead, prior to drilling out or commencing completion operations or at any time any part of the BOP stack has been altered in any way that compromises the pressure integrity results o the preceding test. - (3) A test under Subsection (2) is to be conducted using water and to pressure consistent with the rating of the equipment, the recommendations of the manufacturer and the casing installed in the well, and the results of any such test shall be reported in the daily report and entered on the tour report. - (4) Under normal operating conditions, at least once every two weeks, the blowout preventers and choke manifold shall be pressure tested and the results shall be recorded in the daily report and on the tour report. - (5) Where well conditions preclude the safe testing of the BOP stack and manifold, the pressure test may be postponed until normal operating conditions are regained, at which time the test shall be immediately carried out - (6) The blowout preventers are to be inspected or checked on a daily basis and the rams operated as required to ensure functional competence and such functions tests shall be recorded in the daily report and the tour report. - (7) Every closing of the blowout preventer system and the reasons for the closing shall be included in the daily report and the tour report.